 We value worship [see footnote 3] because it’s the goal of the gospel.
 Worship is our response to God when we fully embrace the good news of what God has done for us in Christ (John 9:38; 20:24-29; Rom.
 11:33-36; Eph.
 1:6, 12, 14).
 In fact, the Scriptures teach us that we were created to worship God and enjoy Him forever (Psalm 73:25-28; Rom.
 11:36; 1 Cor.
 10:31).

-We value Christ-centered preaching because we understand that all of Scripture from Genesis to Revelation is the narrative of God’s gracious plan of redemption through the Lord Jesus, who is the focal point of the whole narrative, and that this narrative of our redemption leads us back to worship (Luke 24:13-35, 44-49).
+We value gospel-centered preaching because we understand that all of Scripture (from Genesis to Revelation) is the narrative of God’s gracious plan of redemption through the Lord Jesus Christ, who is the focal point of the whole Bible (Luke 24:13-35, 44-49).

-We value authentic Christian fellowship, because the Bible teaches that believers are to love one another and that this love is perhaps the clearest identifying mark of true faith and our greatest apologetic to an unbelieving world (Jn.
+We value gospel-centered fellowship, because the Bible teaches us that Christians are to love one another in deed and truth and that such love is one of the clearest identifying marks of true faith and our greatest apologetic to an unbelieving world (Jn.
 13:34-35; 1 Jn.
 3:14; 4:7-21).

-We value biblical forbearance toward one another in all areas neither addressed nor mandated by Scripture (e.g., family planning, schooling choices, holiday practices, and the gamut of personal preferences) so that the gospel and its proclamation might always remain primary (Rom.
+We value gospel-centered diversity and forbearance because we know that the gospel brings people together from a wide variety of backgrounds (age, race, socio-economic, etc.) and experiences.
+As such, we are committed to following the Bible’s teaching on accepting one another and offering each other much grace in all areas neither addressed nor mandated by Scripture (e.g., family planning, schooling choices, holiday practices, and the gamut of personal preferences) so that the gospel and its proclamation might always remain primary (Rom.
 14:1-23; 1 Cor.
 8-9).